guillermo-ampie/promote-to-production-exercise/README.md

 2.- Update the code: for example, change the version in file index.html

-3.- Connect to to the CloudFront endpoint
+3.- Connect to the CloudFront endpoint